Ohogan217/Ohogan217.github.io/README.md

 ## About Me

-I am a [Your Degree or Qualifications], with [X] years of experience in engineering.
-I have worked on a variety of projects ranging from [Describe specific types of projects, e.g., structural design, circuit simulation, software systems, etc.].
+I am a ME Biomedical engineering graduate.
+I have worked on a variety of projects ranging from design, to computer programming and 3d modelling.
 My skills span across different domains including:

 - **Mechanical Engineering**: [Specific skills like CAD, material analysis, thermodynamics, etc.]
-- **Software Engineering**: [Languages, frameworks, tools like Python, C++, JavaScript, etc.]
+- **Software Engineering**: Python, C++, Java, Matlab
-- **Electrical Engineering**: [Skills like circuit design, microcontrollers, PCB design, etc.]
-- **Data Science/Analysis**: [Tools like MATLAB, Excel, R, etc.]
+- **Data Science/Analysis**: MATLAB, Excel, R, Minitab

 I am passionate about solving complex problems, applying innovative solutions, and continually improving my engineering knowledge.
 Through this portfolio, I aim to showcase the projects I have worked on and my growth as an engineer.